hsa-online/pipeline/README.md

 }
 ```

-Please note that in the example above the `message` field is partially cut.
+Please note that in the example above the `trace` field is partially cut.

 | Field | Description |
 | --- | --- |